BayAreaMetro/travel-model-two/network_qa.md

 Currently, these include the 2015 roadway network, TM2 MAZs and TAZs.
 The 2015 transit networks will be added soon.

-* [Geodatabase on Box](https://mtcdrive.box.com/s/j0gd3suiefdlebkn6v2jpws87aq3cmec) - Includes all counties.
+* Geodatabase - Includes all counties.
 Right click on model_net.gdb and select 'Download'
+  * [2022 02 01 release](https://mtcdrive.box.com/s/j0gd3suiefdlebkn6v2jpws87aq3cmec) - Includes only the 2015 roadway network
+  * [2022 03 01 release](https://mtcdrive.box.com/s/y0p4twyu3nkm1rg4u6vk6miksvzduhuf) - Includes the 2015 roadway network, nodes and transit links

 * ArcGIS Online web maps for all counties:
   (Web maps are view-only; an editable version can be available upon request)